What is a Payment Bond?

 With a payment surety bond, if there is a contractual breach, such as nonpayment for services, the subcontractor will file a claim against the bond.
 If the surety company finds that it is a valid claim, then the party will be compensated.

 Do you need both a Payment Bond and Performance Bond together?

-The guarantee of a performance and payment is often associated with each other.
-A payment bond and performance bond are almost always both required.
-Typically, performance and payment bonds come in packaged together so some surety companies will only let you pay one bundle rate for both.
+The guarantee of performance and payment is often associated with each other.
+A payment surety bond and performance bond are almost always both required.
+Typically, performance and payment bonds come packaged together so some surety companies will only let you pay one bundle rate for both.

 Why do I need to get a Payment Bond when I already have a contractor license?